felixuxx/Flashpay/contrib/exchange-tos-tops-v0-en.rst

 Prices, fees and limits
 -----------------------------------

 TOPS may change the fees at any time.
-Fee changes only have effect on tokens withdrawn after the change.
+Fee changes only apply to tokens withdrawn after the change takes effect.
 Taler wallets compliant to the GNU Taler protocol will inform users about fee changes before they withdraw new tokens.
-The withdrawal of tokens issued by TOPS after the fees have been changed is deemed to be a user's consent to the conditions after the change.
+Withdrawing tokens issued by TOPS after a fee change is considered the user’s consent to the updated conditions.

-There are limits of CHF 3,000 per month and CHF 15,000 per calendar year for withdrawing e-money from a bank account or for receiving peer-to-peer payments between Taler wallets with a confirmed Swiss mobile number.
+There are limits of CHF 3,000 per month and CHF 15,000 per calendar year for withdrawing e-money from a bank account or receiving peer-to-peer payments between Taler wallets with a confirmed Swiss mobile number.

 Legal and regulatory requirements
 -------------------------------------------------------

-In order to use the payment service, users and beneficiaries are obliged to support TOPS with the fulfillment of legal and regulatory requirements.
+In order to use the payment service, users and beneficiaries are obliged to support TOPS in fulfilling legal and regulatory requirements.
 TOPS complies with all applicable anti-money laundering (AML) and know-your-customer (KYC) regulations.
 TOPS will ensure that all personal data is processed in accordance with Swiss privacy laws, including the Federal Act on Data Protection and the Ordinance on Data Protection.
 TOPS has the right and, where applicable, the legal obligation to exclude users and beneficiaries from using the payment service, if they refuse to provide the required information or provide false information.